golang-module/dongle/README.md

  - [ ] Encryption and decryption by rc4
  - [ ] Encryption and decryption by rc5
  - [ ] Encryption and decryption by rc6
- - [ ] Encryption and decryption by sm1
  - [ ] Encryption and decryption by sm2
  - [ ] Encryption and decryption by sm3
  - [ ] Encryption and decryption by sm4